shdown/luastatus/README.md

   * how to indicate an error, should one happen.

 Barlibs are shared libraries, too.
-For how to write them, see `DOCS/WRITING_BARLIB_OR_PLUGIN.md`.

 Barlibs are capable of taking options.